 If there’s one thing that Capri absolutely specializes in, it’s hotels!
 The island’s businesses have a knack of creating beautiful properties which reflect everything that’s great about Capri – hotels with views of immense natural beauty and landscapes, friendly service, and just the right splash of unfiltered luxury and glamour.

 But that doesn’t mean that every hotel in Capri is mega-expensive – there’s actually a lot more reasonable choices than you may think!
 From budget hotels, to B&B accommodation, to Capri Airbnbs, there truly is something for everyone.
 I’ve collated personal experience, and tips from my friends/spies on the Amalfi Coast, to give you the ultimate list of where to stay on Capri!

-Take a look at my list of the best Amalfi Coast hotels for all budgets, and get even more choices for Capri and beyond!
+Take a look at my list of the best Amalfi Coast hotels for all budgets, and my guide to Amalfi Coast Airbnb properties, and get even more choices for Capri and beyond!